davidgf/design-patterns-in-ruby/dsl.md

 We want to build a convenient syntax for solving problems of a specific domain.

 ## Solution
-Ruby is a really flexible an has human friendly syntax, sometimes reading a piece of Ruby code even feels like reading a book. **The Domain-Specific Language (DSL)** pattern takes advantage of this and suggest building a new language on top of Ruby.
-It starts by building data structures, which hold the information about the tasks to be performed.
-Then, it defines several top-level methods that support the DSL and which the end user will use to build a program with the newly created language.
+Ruby is really flexible and has human friendly syntax— sometimes reading a piece of Ruby code even feels like reading a book. **The Domain-Specific Language (DSL)** pattern takes advantage of this and suggests building a new language on top of Ruby.
+It starts by building data structures that hold the information about the tasks to be performed.
+Then, it defines several top-level methods that support the DSL and allow the end user to build a program with the newly created language.
 Finally, the program is evaluated and interpreted as Ruby method calls.

 ## Example
-We want to provide an simple way to create periodic backups of certain folders.
-We can easily do so with Ruby, but our end users might not know anything about programming, so we'll build a DSL for tat matter.
+We want to provide a simple way to create periodic backups of certain folders.
+We can easily do so with Ruby, but our end users might not know anything about programming so we'll build a DSL for them.
 First, we need to set up some data structures:

 ```ruby
 class Backup